singledigit/devops-bootcamp/labs/lab2/README.md

 providing extra layers of security.
 All of these will be executed in the Cloud9 terminal.

-- Set your username in GIT using YOUR name
+- Set your username in GIT (be sure and update to your name)
 ```
 git config --global user.name "Your Name"
 ```
-- Set your email in GIT using YOUR email
+- Set your email in GIT using YOUR email (be sure and update to your email)
 ```
 git config --global user.email your.email@example.com
 ```